University of Lapland: Studies

 Studies can be conducted on a bachelor's, master's, and doctorate level in Finnish, with opportunity for study in English at the master's and doctorate level.
 There are also study opportunities for Sámi culture and language.

+International collaboration

+The University of Lapland is an active member of the University of the Arctic, hosting its international secretariat.
+UArctic is an international cooperative network based in the Circumpolar Arctic region, consisting of more than 200 universities, colleges, and other organizations with an interest in promoting education and research in the Arctic region.

+The university also participates in UArctic's mobility program north2north.
+The aim of that program is to enable students of member institutions to study in different parts of the North.

 Research

 The University of Lapland focuses its research on changes in the northern climate and other forms of arctic research such as responsible tourism and sustainability.

 The university's faculty of law also studies the rights and issues of the Finnish minority group Sámi.